Before I tell you all about tallow body balm, I have a little story to share…

 Do you use tallow from grass-fed cows in your beauty regimen?
 Tell us all about it below!

-Wanna try this incredible body balm, but not ready to make it yourself?
+Wanna try this incredible body balm, but aren't ready to make it yourself?

 Buy high-quality Tallow Balm here.